David Morris (Whig politician): Parliamentary career

+alleged that efforts were being made, notably by the Carmarthen Journal, to persuade Yeleverton, the previous member, to oppose Morris on the grounds that his political views were too radical.

 Although Morris held broadly Liberal views his political opinions were subordinated by his belief that his first duty was to represent his constituents, and in this regard he was a diligent member of the Commons who was rarely absent from divisions.

 Having been elected in 1837 he never again faced a contested election.
 He was re-elected unopposed in 1841.
 On this occasion he declared in his speech accepting the nomination for a further term that he had sought to represent the sentiments of the electors by voting for reductions in the civil list payments to the royal family, in favour of abolishing flogging in the army, the total abolition of slavery and the mitigation of the most drastic impacts of the Poor Law legislation.

 In 1847, Morris returned to Carmarthen at the start of the election campaign and was welcomed with festivities and celebrations.
 He was again returned unopposed.
 At the next election in 1852, Morris was again returned by acclamation.

 As reported in 1857, opposition was regarded as being "perfectly useless" due to his popularity in the boroughs.
 Morris attracted support from a wide range of groups within the constituency including nonconformists.
 However, when a toast to dissenting ministers was offered at a dinner celebrating his return in 1857 no dissenting minister was present to acknowledge it.
 During his later years, Morris moved closer to supporting the radical wing of the Liberal Party, including the extension of the franchise, introducing the secret ballot and the abolition of church rates.

 In 1859 a portrait of Morris was presented to the Carmarthen Corporation.
 By the end of his career he was considered a Liberal from 1859, and held the seat until his death in 1864.

 In 1860, following the death of the first Earl Cawdor, Morris it was immediately speculated that he was as a potential candidate for Lord Lieutenant of Carmarthenshire.
 However, Lord Emlyn, who succeeded his father as Earl of Cawdor also inherited the lord lieutenancy.

 Outside of Parliament, Morris was also a Justice of the Peace for Carmarthenshire.